Module fiber

 triggers, and one of the triggers can createfiber.storage

 .
-That storage will be deleted when the fiber is stopped.Example:
+That storage is deleted when the fiber is stopped.Example:

 See also box.session.storage.